sarvjot/Yelpcamp/README.md

 * this repo is based upon a project from Colt Steele's Web Developer Bootcamp
 * I am really thankful to Colt, I learnt so much
-* Best of luck for your life ahead, Big brother!
+* Keep doing the good work brother!